yizhesuncode/scATAC_pySCENIC_aNK/README.md

-# Epigenetic regulation analysis for ovarian tumor-associated adaptive NK Cell using scATAC
-# workflow (from public dataset) and PySCENIC (from our smartseq3 data)
+# Epigenetic regulation analysis for ovarian tumor-associated adaptive NK Cell using scATAC workflow (from a public dataset) and PySCENIC (from our smartseq3 data)

 This repository contains all the organized codes
 It includes R scripts, Python scripts, and a small number of shell commands.

 ## 📄 Files Overview